How to Clean Chimney with the Fireplace Soot Cleaner

 It doesn’t matter which formulation you have used to rinse off the masonry and rinse away the gook with hot water.
 Apply a detergent to the surface and scrub and then provide it a last warm-water rinse.
 Also, apply the fireplace soot cleaner mixture on your chimney.
 Your chimney must be free of the glaring black soot stains.

-If you are having any trouble in getting fireplace soot cleaner or to clean your chimney, you can get help from us.
+If you are having any trouble getting a fireplace soot cleaner or to clean your chimney, you can get help from us.
 You can fill out the form below for a quick resolution of your fireplace soot.